We are committed to providing an accessible user experience for all website visitors.

 Average high: 82 degrees; average low: 68 degrees; average rainy days: less than a day

 It is hot ... that is all.
-(But comparatively speaking, it's still not as hot as a humid August day in Florida!)
+(But comparatively speaking, it's still not as hot as a humid August day in Florida!
+However, August 2022 was more humid than usual due to monsoons in the desert.)
 Generally, it's hot and dry.
 Arrive early, break out the Mickey ice cream bars and then splash in the hotel pool in the afternoon.
 Come back for evening entertainment and more tolerable temperatures after the sun goes down.
 Wear loose, lightweight clothes that won’t chafe when you sweat.
+Wear bike shorts under dresses and bring anti-chafe products.
 Hit the water rides early in the day, and stay hydrated.
-Take advantage of the end of summer entertainment and late August crowd reduction when kids head back to school.
+Take advantage of the end-of-summer entertainment and late August crowd reduction when kids head back to school.

 Average high: 83 degrees; average low: 67 degrees; average rainy days: less than a day